 And never forget: after each event celebrate, celebrate, celebrate!

-As one of my favorite peeps in the industry Lynne Wester has stated: donors must be thanked a minimum of 7 times after each gift of any amount.
+As one of our favorite peeps in the industry Lynne Wester has stated: donors must be thanked a minimum of 7 times after each gift of any amount.
 Thanking a donor implies showing appreciation, but more importantly thank your donors by being true to your commitments and to demonstrating the impact of their dollars.
 Share your progress through ongoing stories and, above all, be transparent!

-One thing that I undoubtedly know about both crowdfunding and giving days is that they have inspired a radical paradigm shift in regards to how people connect and engage with organizations.
+One thing that we undoubtedly know about both crowdfunding and giving days is that they have inspired a radical paradigm shift in regards to how people connect and engage with organizations.
 After 30+ years of doing things a certain way, the demands and expectations of stakeholders are becoming dramatically different.

 This is not just about new tactics to reach a new generation, but rather a fundamental paradigm shift regarding how we tell our stories, engage our community, and nurture the relationship between our donors big and small.